-The Mascot is a satirically comic coming-of-age story about an obsessive father, a starry-eyed son, and the drama that ensues when a father’s pursuit of his unfulfilled aspirations torpedo the dream of his son.
-The play’s unconventional and unforgettable characters will quickly prove if there’s one thing they can win at… it’s losing.
+The Mascot is a hilarious new coming-of-age story about a manipulative father, a starry-eyed son, and the craziness that ensues when a father’s pursuit of his unfulfilled aspirations torpedo the dream of his son.
+The play’s larger than life, quirky characters will quickly prove if there’s one thing they can win at… it’s losing!

 Knute grew up in South Bend, Indiana, dreaming of studying theatre in southern California.
 He would like nothing more than to escape and pursue his love of performing.
 But his father has other plans.
 To find himself, Knute must take on his father, a leprechaun extremist, and discover his first love.